On Saturday, Gerard took to Twitter to reflect on growing up in Cavan and the relationship he had with his father.

 “I started writing that as a fictional blog, in which I wanted to explore gender themes.
 It quickly gathered a very vocal, Young Adult audience, and to date has a fan-base/readership of approaching 6 Million.
 I’m proud of the debate & discussions it’s generated amongst young people (globally), about gender & sexuality.”

-He is now moving back to Ireland and clearing through his flat, he felt reflective and the need to talk about his Dad and happiness.
+Gerard is now moving back to Ireland and clearing through his flat, he felt reflective and took to Twitter to talk about the memories he shared with his father while growing up as an effeminate boy interested in fashion in Cavan.

 After 30 years in London, I’m moving back to Ireland.